 Seriously, the park is almost empty and kind of eerily quiet.
 And you can walk on rides, meet characters, and enjoy treats and bottled beverages (they're included with the ticket!) as you walk through the park.

-Disney After Hours dates
+Disney After Hours dates and times

 These are the dates the event is being offered in 2018: